How to book interstitial ads in your app using Google DFP

 2) folderID: This gives you the opportunity to target a specific folder with the folder ID

 from the Visiolink backend/Visiolink Publishing Hub.
 This is useful if you have more

 than one title in the same app.

-IMPORTANT: The key must be created precisely like this: folderID and values must
+IMPORTANT: The key must be created precisely like this: folderID and with correct value.

 a keyword, e.g. settings newspaper=EAST or one region and newspaper=WEST to another.

 If you need this setup, please contact Visiolink with your requirements prior to project start.

 3) App logic and general requirements and restrictions

 To fully understand the behavior of interstitial display in the app, please take notion of these rules controlling the display logic:

 - The app will preload the interstitial closest to the page which is being read.
 The interstitials are preloaded in order to minimize load time when the reader reaches an interstitial placement.
 This means that swiping fast between pages can course an interstitial to not be displayed.